 5. Tell us about a challenge you encountered in the past and how you dealt with it.

-Don’t worry if you have never experienced a challenge within a workplace setting, you can always use an example from another aspect of your life, such as your studies or a volunteering placement.
+With interview questions like this, don’t worry if you have never experienced a challenge within a workplace setting, you can always use an example from another aspect of your life, such as your studies or a volunteering placement.
 Good examples include if you have ever struggled to manage a high volume of work, experienced problems communicating with a colleague or teammate, or had to present in front of a group of people when you are not a confident public speaker.
 Although it’s one of the trickier interview questions that could come up, if you talk about a challenge where you had to utilise a skill that’s listed in the job description in order to overcome it, it’s the perfect chance to showcase that you have what they’re looking for.

 6. What is your proudest achievement to date?